tfabris/BlueGigaEmpeg/README.md

 The BlueGigaEmpeg implements a specific set of Bluetooth controls.
 Not all car stereos support all of these controls.
-For instance, my Honda does not do Fast Forward or Rewind on any Bluetooth device, so those features don't work on my Honda.
+For instance, my Honda does not do Fast Forward or Rewind with any Bluetooth device, so those features don't work on my Honda.

 Implemented: